|Start time||25 Sep 2019 9:00am (Australia - Melbourne)|

 Recent high profile cases show that early negotiation and willingness to cooperate can mitigate the outcome of a regulatory investigation and legal action.
 A Court may take account of issues such as early cooperation even if the regulator hasn’t.

-This session will focus on advising a client how to best deal with investigations in order to later influence a court should the matter proceed to hearing.
+This session will focus on advising a client how to best deal with investigations in order to secure a better outcome with regulators, or in court, should the matter proceed to hearing.

 Presented by: Lucinda Hill, Counsel, Ashurst